View all web browser and mobile devices available in our cloud-based test lab.

 In cases where many substantial modifications have been made to the original functionality, regression testing can be performed on a fresh build to check that the code continues to function properly after the changes have been made.
 This is also referred to as the verification method, and most of the time, the test cases are executed by computer software.

-Automated regression testing is a software testing technique that makes use of computer-based tools and procedures to test software after it has been updated with new code or features.
+Automated regression testing is a software testing technique that ensures apps still function as they should after it has been updated with new code, improvements or features.

 When performing automated regression testing, it is common to conduct preliminary research on the software testing criteria, the test strategy, and the changes that have been made to the product and its functionality.